Can Parkcrest Dental help me with an underbite?

 An underbite is a relatively common condition dentists see at their offices, including Parkcrest Dental Group here in Springfield, Missouri.
-Don’t worry, we promise to take care of you or your children with this condition.
-We’ll consult with you to determine a possible treatment regimen for minor or severe cases.
+Don’t worry, we promise to take care of you or your children with an underbite.
+We’ll consult with you to determine a possible treatment regimen for an underbite for minor or severe cases.

 What is an underbite?

 Having an underbite means your lower teeth extend farther forward than your upper teeth.
 Typically, the opposite is true where the upper teeth are farther forward.